preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/rtf-editor/index.rst

 Animated GIF and emojis
 -----------------------------
 In Omnia 6.12 and later, the possibility to add an animated GIF and/or to add emojis, can be available in the RTF Editor.
-You can do that by selecting "Gif" and/or "Emojis Picker".
+You can do that by selecting "Gif" and/or "Emoji Picker".

 See the headings "Add an animated GIF" and "Add an emoji" on this page for information about how it works: :doc:`Editing text with the RTF Editor </general-assets/rtf-editor/index>`